FairGrad: Fairness Aware Gradient Descent: FairGrad

+To solve the fairness problem described in equation \ref{eq:mainoptlag}, we propose to use an alternating approach where the hypothesis and the multipliers are updated one after the other\footnote{It is worth noting that, here, we do not have formal duality guarantees and that the problem is not even guaranteed to have a fair solution.
+Nevertheless, the approach seems to work well in practice as can be seen in the experiments.}.
+We begin by describing our method to update the multipliers and then the model.

-To update $\lambda_1,\ldots,\lambda_K$, we will use a standard gradient ascent procedure.
+\paragraph{Updating the Multipliers.} To update $\lambda_1,\ldots,\lambda_K$, we will use a standard gradient ascent procedure.
 Hence, given that the gradient of Problem~\eqref{eq:mainoptlag} is

-we have the following update rule $\forall k \in [1,K]$:
+we have the following update rule $\forall k \in [K]$:

-where $\eta_\lambda$ is a learning rate that controls the importance of each weight update.
-In the experiments, we chose to use a constant learning rate of $0.01$ and we believe that a good rule of thumb is to only use large values of $\eta_\lambda$ when the fairness levels may be accurately estimated.
+where $\eta_\lambda$ is a rate that controls the importance of each update.
+In the experiments, we use a constant rate of $0.01$ as our initial tests showed that it is a good rule of thumb when the data is properly standardized.